Bellodrama: Songs

-"Mañana dios dirá" (Spanish for "tomorrow God will say") interpolates "Stasera... che sera!" by Italian singer Matia Bazar.
+"Mañana dios dirá" (Spanish for "tomorrow God will say") interpolates "Stasera... che sera!" by Italian band Matia Bazar.
 The song was recorded and included on the album to capture that sixties and seventies Italian sound that she wanted the album to have.
 For the album's eighth track, "Un Millón de Lunas" (Spanish for "a million moons"), Mena was inspired by Romeo Santos.
 The song combines Merengue and bachata.
 Mena revealed that it the last song that she wrote and that it almost didn't make the track list, but she ultimately decided to include it because "it is not a very urban bachata song as the ones I have been listening to lately."
 The ninth track, "Me Enamoro" (Spanish for "I fall in love"), has similarities with her smash-hit "A Un Paso de la Luna" because both songs came up around the same time.
 Mena expressed that she intended to release the song earlier, but that it couldn't be possible because she changed producers amidst the creative process.
 The album's tenth track is titled "Rojo Amanecer" (Spanish for "red dawn").
 In Mena's words, "the song appeared from the feeling that you have when the person that you're in love with leaves you [and] the emptiness that you feel after."
 The singer revealed that she also sent it to the Sanremo Festival, but that "Duecentomila ore" ended up being chosen as the song to perform.
 The eleventh track, "Mentirás" (Spanish for "you will lie") features Ir Sais, who Mena discovered thanks to the remix version of "Dream Girl" by Ir Sais and Rauw Alejandro.
 The song narrates the story of two people who still have a strong attraction to each other despite not being together.
 It is about being direct and not having excuses to meet each other again.